riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 }

 print(sayHelloWorld())
+// hello world
 ```

 ### Functions With Multiple Parameters

 You can also define functions that have many parameters for more complex logic.
-The first parameter can be left unnamed — by using `_` — but all parameters after that must be named.
+The first parameter can be left unnamed — by using the underscore '`_`' character — but all parameters after that must be named.

 Here we are defining a second function named `greet()` but here it has two parameters which makes it unique from the earlier `greet()` function.